Leonardo-Boss/suckless-site/sta.li/index.md

 ![stali](/stali.png)

-stali (sta[tic] li[nux]) is a linux system based on a hand selected collection of the best tools for each task and each tool being statically linked (including some X clients such as xterm, surf, dwm, dmenu, mplayer).
+static linux is based on a hand selected collection of the best tools for each task and each tool being statically linked (including some X clients such as st, surf, dwm, dmenu),

 It also targets binary size reduction through the avoidance of glibc and other bloated GNU libraries where possible (early experiments show that statically